rehive/docs-portal/content/applications/mobile application/app_store_builds.md

 ```bash
 direnv allow .
 ```
+2. Update the version number in version.json.
+The android build number always needs to be higher than that of previous builds to be accepted by the Play Store.
-2. Build the app bundles using Expo's EAS build:
+3.Build the app bundles using Expo's EAS build:
 ```bash
 eas build -e production -p all
 ```
-3. Download the android and iOS bundles using the links outputted by the previous step or by logging or from the [Expo dashboard](https://expo.dev/).
+4. Download the android and iOS bundles using the links outputted by the previous step or by logging or from the [Expo dashboard](https://expo.dev/).
-4. For submission to the iOS App Store, you will need to download and install the [Transporter App](https://apps.apple.com/us/app/transporter/id1450874784?mt=12) and for the Android submission, you can create a release and upload the bundle directly in the [Google Play Console](https://play.google.com/console/accept-terms).
+5. For submission to the iOS App Store, you will need to download and install the [Transporter App](https://apps.apple.com/us/app/transporter/id1450874784?mt=12) and for the Android submission, you can create a release and upload the bundle directly in the [Google Play Console](https://play.google.com/console/accept-terms).

+## Over-the-air updates
+Expo offers OTA updates for applying changes to apps without going through the build process.
+Read more [here](https://docs.expo.dev/eas-update/introduction/).
+Follow these steps to publish and apply an OTA update.
+1. Publish the changes to a branch by running: `eas update --branch v4.0.11 --message v4.0.11` (replace v4.0.11 with the correct version tag matching your version.json).
+2. Apply the update to production (or staging) by running `eas channel:edit production --branch v4.0.11`